top of page

 (ii)-2.
 Derivation of energy transmittance

-(iii) Measurement of total system transmittance
+(iii) Measurement of the total system transmittance of the sample material

 I0 : intensity of incident light